tasdikrahman/tasdikrahman.me/_posts/2019-04-10-docker-rkt-containerd-container-image-structuring-for-container-runtimes.md

 - [Dumb-init](https://engineeringblog.yelp.com/2016/01/dumb-init-an-init-for-docker.html)
-should be specified as the entrypoint for the application container image which is yet to be followed in some remaining container images so that /entrypoint.sh is executed as CMD as argument to dumb-init.
+should be specified as the entrypoint for the application container image which is yet to be followed in some remaining container images so that /entrypoint.sh is executed as CMD as an argument to dumb-init.
 [More on why have something like dumb-init as PID 1](https://news.ycombinator.com/item?id=11802993)

 - If the service does not need `root` privileges, create a new user and switch the user with `USER` directive in the application container image.